rothgar/netdata-wiki/Memory-Requirements.md

 This custom-made number can store in 29 bits values from `-167772150000000.0` to  `167772150000000.0` with a precision of 0.00001 (yes, it is a floating point number, meaning that higher integer values have less decimal precision) and 3 bits for flags.

-This provides an extremely optimized memory footprint with just 0.0001% max accuracy loss (run: `./netdata --unittest` to see it in action).
+This provides an extremely optimized memory footprint with just 0.0001% max accuracy loss.

 ## Sizing memory